DominguezDiazRuben/ruben_dominguez_effective_prog_final/src/documentation/original_data.rst

 Original data
 *************

-Documentation of the different datasets in *original_data*.

-In the original data section you would store the raw data, which you should not manipulate to ensure reproducibility.

-If you want to include multiple data sets, you can also create subfolders for the sake of a clear structure.
+The directory *original_data* contains the original data of the *Survey of Consumer Finances* for the wave 2016, is *Stata* format.
+It can be freely downloaded from the website of the Board of Governors of the Federal Reserve System.